Skip to content

 Distribution & Bookshops

 Fiona Moore’s first collection The Distal Point (HappenStance) was a Poetry Book Society Recommendation and shortlisted for the 2019 T S Eliot and Seamus Heaney Prizes.
-She edited Magma 72, the Climate Change Issue.
+She has co-edited Magmas on Climate Change and Islands.
+Her second book is a long eco-poem, Okapi (Blue Diode, 2024).

 Cheryl Moskowitz